digitalwareshub/tickk/README.md

 - **Notes**: "Great idea for the project design" → Notes
 - **Calendar**: "Meeting with John at 3pm" → Calendar

+## 📝 Blog & Learning

+Visit our blog at [tickk.app/blog](https://tickk.app/blog) for:
+- Voice productivity tips and techniques
+- The science behind "braindump-first" methodology
+- Best practices for thought capture and organization
+- Updates on new features and improvements

 ## 📱 Progressive Web App

 tickk is built as a PWA, offering: